 The best way to control the odor of cat urine in your house is to stop it at the box.
 First, invest in a good quality litter for the box.
 Old clay-style litter is fine for absorbing oil from the garage floor or driveway but it doesn’t absorb odor.

 Use a high-quality litter in the box and make sure you use plenty of litter.
+We also find that adding a cup of Zeolite Litter Freshener reduces odors and makes the litter last longer.
 If you don’t pour the litter deep enough, your kitty won’t have enough material to cover their waste.
 Cats cover their urine to hide the smell.
 Give them enough litter to do this!

 Next, commit to keeping that box clean!
 Today’s kitty litter has superior clumping capabilities and if you keep the depth right, it’s easy to clean the box.
 Just scoop waste into a plastic bag (save those bags from the grocery store, they are perfect for this), tie it up and take it outside of the house.